Senadesigne/ai-sysadmin-agent/THREAD_PERSISTENCE.md

 - Supports both UUID (e.g., `user-123-uuid`) and identifier string (e.g., `"admin"`)
 - Dev/admin bypass: Set `DEV_ADMIN_BYPASS=1` env var to show all threads (dev only)

+**⚠️ SECURITY WARNING:** `DEV_ADMIN_BYPASS` must NEVER be used in production environments.
+It is strictly for development and debugging purposes only.

 This prevents:
 - Accidental data leaks when user context is missing
 - Cross-user data access in multi-tenant environments